emxsys/worldwind-web-app-tutorial/docs/index.md

 ## Lesson 2: WorldWind Globe
 - Add WorldWind library to HTML
-- Create a Globe class to encapsulate the WorldWindow (wwd
+- Create a Globe class to encapsulate the WorldWindow object
 - Add a globe to the application
-- Add elemental layers
+- Add layers to the globe

 ### Add the WorldWind library